xqueries/xdb/README.md

 Work has also already been done to build a distributed version of SQLite called [rqlite](https://github.com/rqlite/rqlite).
 The project uses [raft](https://github.com/hashicorp/raft) consensus in order to keep nodes consistent across the network.

-xdb aims to replicate these in a single project. xdb doesn't aim to be nearly as performant as SQLite nor rqlite, and hopefully trades this instead for slightly more clarity and simplicity.
+xdb doesn't aim to be nearly as performant as SQLite nor rqlite, and hopefully trades this instead for slightly more clarity and simplicity.

+xdb originates from [lbadd](github.com/tomarrell/lbadd), but it was branched to follow slightly different goals. xdb will always be free to use and open source.

 ## Contributing
 Contributors are more than welcome and much appreciated.
-Please feel free to open a PR to improve anything you don't like, or would like to xdb.
+Please feel free to open a PR to improve anything you don't like, or would like to add.
 No PR is too small!
 Go check out our [contributing guide](./CONTRIBUTING.md) for more detailed info about how to get started with a contribution.

 ## License
 This project is licensed under the MIT license.